LLNL/sundials/doc/cvode/examples/source/c_serial.rst

 The example routine solves this problem using a Backwards Differentiation Formula in fixed-leading coefficient form.
 Each stage is solved using the built-in modified Newton iteration.
-Internally, Newton will use the SUNLINSOL_SPGMR linear solver via the CVode interface, which in the case of this scalar-valued problem is just division.
+Internally, Newton will use the SUNLINSOL_SPGMR linear solver via the CVLS interface, which in the case of this scalar-valued problem is just division.
 The example file contains functions to evaluate both :math:`f(t,u)` and :math:`J(t,u)`.

 We specify the relative and absolute tolerances, :math:`reltol=10^{-5}` and :math:`abstol=10^{-3}`, respectively.
-Aside from these choices, this problem uses only the default CVode solver parameters.
+Aside from these choices, this problem uses only the default CVODE solver parameters.

 12 outputs are printed, and run statistics are printed at the end.